DivyanshNatani/RSG/week/week0.md

 The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
 Using recursive algorithm, certain problems can be solved quite easily.

+**Note:If you are familiar with above basics of python, then we suggest you to go through some tutorials of python on youtube.**